UK Covid infections climb by a million in a week

 - Comments

-Covid cases have climbed by a million in a week the UK, data from the Office for National Statistics reveals.
+Covid cases have climbed by a million in a week in the UK, data from the Office for National Statistics reveals.

-Swab tests suggest around one in every 16 people is infected as the contagious Omicron variant BA.2 continues to spread.
+Swab tests suggest about one in every 16 people is infected, as the contagious Omicron variant BA.2 continues to spread.

 That's just under 4.3 million people, up from 3.3 million the week before.